tamer4osman/abroad/MRD.md

 - Variable workloads based on local Libyan population

 **Key Needs:**
-- Intuitive user interface with minimal training requirements
+- Intuitive, Arabic-first user interface with RTL and accessibility
-- Efficient application processing workflows
+- Efficient, validated workflows for all consular services
-- Quick access to citizen information
+- Quick access to citizen information and application status
-- Document generation and management
+- Document upload, preview, and management
-- Clear status tracking for applications
+- Real-time notifications and status tracking
-- Support for high-volume processing in certain locations
+- Support for high-volume processing and bulk operations
+- Training materials and contextual help

 ### 4.3 Diplomatic Officials